marcglasberg/assorted_layout_widgets/README.md

 Assorted layout widgets that boldly go where no native Flutter widgets have gone before.

-**Note: I will slowly but surely add interesting widgets in this package.
+**Note: I will slowly but surely add interesting widgets to this package.
 So far it has a single widget.**

 Widgets in this package: